-This Public Health Assessment-Public Comment Release was prepared by ATSDR pursuant to the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA or Superfund) section 104 (i)(6) (42 U.S.C.
-9604 (i)(6), and in accordance with our implementing regulations (42 C.F.R.
+This Public Health Assessment was prepared by ATSDR pursuant to the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA or Superfund) section 104 (i)(6) (42 U.S.C.
+9604 (i)(6)), and in accordance with our implementing regulations (42 C.F.R.
 Part 90).
 In preparing this document, ATSDR has collected relevant health data, environmental data, and community health concerns from the Environmental Protection Agency (EPA), state and local health and environmental agencies, the community, and potentially responsible parties, where appropriate.
-This document represents the agency's best efforts, based on currently available information, to fulfill the statutory criteria set out in CERCLA section 104 (i)(6) within a limited time frame.
-To the extent possible, it presents an assessment of potential risks to human health.
-Actions authorized by CERCLA section 104 (i)(11), or otherwise authorized by CERCLA, may be undertaken to prevent or mitigate human exposure or risks to human health.
-In addition, ATSDR will utilize this document to determine if follow-up health actions are appropriate at this time.

-This document has previously been provided to EPA and the affected state in an initial release, as required by CERCLA section 104 (i) (6) (H) for their information and review.
-Where necessary, it has been revised in response to comments or additional relevant information provided by them to ATSDR.
-This revised document has now been released for a 30-day public comment period.
-Subsequent to the public comment period, ATSDR will address all public comments and revise or append the document as appropriate.
-The public health assessment will then be reissued.
-This will conclude the public health assessment process for this site, unless additional information is obtained by ATSDR which, in the agency's opinion, indicates a need to revise or append the conclusions previously issued.
+In addition, this document has previously been provided to EPA and the affected states in an initial release, as required by CERCLA section 104 (i)(6)(H) for their information and review.
+The revised document was released for a 30-day public comment period.
+Subsequent to the public comment period, ATSDR addressed all public comments and revised or appended the document as appropriate.
+The public health assessment has now been reissued.
+This concludes the public health assessment process for this site, unless additional information is obtained by ATSDR which, in the agency's opinion, indicates a need to revise or append the conclusions previously issued.

-Agency for Toxic Substances and Disease Registry Julie L. Gerberding, M.D., M.P.H., Administrator Howard Frumkin, M.D., Dr.P.H., Director Division of Health Assessment and Consultation William Cibulas, Jr., Ph.D., Director Sharon Williams-Fleetwood, Ph.D., Deputy Director Health Promotion and Community Involvement Branch Hilda Shepeard, Ph.D., M.B.A., Chief Exposure Investigations and Consultation Branch Susan M. Moore, M.S., Chief Federal Facilities Assessment Branch Sandra G. Isaacs, B.S., Chief Superfund and Program Assessment Branch
+Agency for Toxic Substances & Disease Registry Thomas R. Frieden, M.D., M.P.H., Administrator Howard Frumkin, M.D., Dr.P.H., Director Division of Health Assessment and Consultation Health Promotion and Community Involvement Branch Hilda Shepeard, Ph.D., M.B.A., Chief Exposure Investigations and Site Assessment Branch Susan M. Moore, M.S., Chief Site and Radiological Assessment Branch Sandra G. Isaacs, B.S., Chief Cooperative Agreement and Program Evaluation Branch Richard E. Gillig, M.C.P., Chief